 Privacy is a right.
 And you should protect it.
-While some VPN don't allow torrent and P2P on their servers, the following ones do.
+While some VPN don’t allow torrent and P2P on their servers, the following ones do.
 And they provide a great service.
-Therefore, make yourself a favor and subscribe to a VPN before torrenting.
+Therefore, do yourself a favour and subscribe to a VPN before torrenting.

 This was my guide: Best torrent client: What’s the best torrenting program available?
 Stay tuned for more articles coming soon.